How To Use The Study Starter Effectively

 - Pray.
 Know that you are being directed by the Holy Spirit to pursue these studies

-- Set aside and commit to seven consecutive weeks to to complete a series, usually consisting of five videos and the notes.
+- Set aside and commit to seven consecutive weeks to to complete a series.Plan on reviewing five vides and the correstponding notes over the seven weeks you gather.
+When the notes aren't avaiable, use the Study Starter Study Guide.

-- Share a meal with all those participating.
-This can be food provided by the host, or a potluck with all participants.
+- Share a meal.
+This can be food provided by the host, or a potluck.
 Eating together help to build covenant.

 - The Lord's Table should be shared at each gathering.
 Use The Lord's Table booklet as a resource to help you with this.